Siege of Sadr City: April 2008 US–Iraqi assault

-By April 18, Coalition forces managed to take a quarter of Sadr City, which was made up mostly of the southern outskirts of the slum.
-However, they were not able to move in any further.
-For the next week, US drones and helicopters continued to attack Mahdi Army forces launching mortars or placing roadside bombs.
+By April 18, coalition forces managed to capture a quarter of Sadr City, which was made up mostly of the southern outskirts of the slum.
+However, they were not able to advance any further.
+For the next week, US drones and helicopters continued to engage Mahdi Army forces launching mortars or placing roadside bombs.

-On April 27, the Mahdi Army once again took advantage of a heavy dust storm which grounded US aerial forces to attack the blockades around Sadr City.
-22 Mahdi army militiamen were killed when they attacked a joint US-Iraqi checkpoint.
-The checkpoint was supported by M1A2 Abrams tanks and no US or Iraqi forces were injured during the attack.
+On April 27, the Mahdi Army once again took advantage of a heavy dust storm, which grounded US aerial elements, to attack the blockades around Sadr City.
+22 Mahdi army militiamen were killed when they attacked a US-Iraqi checkpoint.
+The checkpoint was supported by M1A2 Abrams tanks and no US or Iraqi personnel were injured during the attack.
 16 militants were also killed in separate engagements throughout eastern Baghdad, according to a US military statement.
-The next day three American soldiers were killed by rocket and mortar attacks in eastern Baghdad.
+The next day three US soldiers were killed by rocket and mortar attacks in eastern Baghdad.
 Another US soldier was killed in a similar attack in northern Baghdad.
-On the same day seven militants were killed by US tank and helicopter fire in Sadr city.
-In total four U.S. soldiers, 45 militants and eight civilians were killed during the 24 hours of fighting.
+On the same day, seven militants were killed by US tank and helicopter fire inside Sadr city.
+In total, four US soldiers, 45 militants and eight civilians were killed during the 24 hours of fighting.

-On April 29, U.S. forces in Stryker vehicles tried to push deeper into Sadr City but were met with stiff resistance from fighters using machine-guns and RPGs.
-After heavy fighting the troops withdrew to their start positions.
-28 militants were killed, 6 U.S. soldiers were wounded, several U.S. military vehicles were damaged and three buildings used by militants were destroyed by American bombing during the battle.
-It brought to 79 the number of militiamen killed in the three days of fighting in Sadr city.
-Later in the evening one U.S. soldier was killed in the vicinity of Sadr City.
-Two other U.S. soldiers were also killed this day in fighting in other northern and northwestern parts of the capitol.
+On April 29, US forces in Stryker vehicles tried to push deeper into Sadr City but were met with stiff resistance from fighters using machine guns and RPGs.
+After heavy fighting, the troops withdrew to their starting positions.
+28 militants were killed, 6 US soldiers were wounded, several US military vehicles were damaged and three buildings used by militants were destroyed by US bombardment during the battle.
+This raised the number of militiamen killed in the three days of fighting in Sadr City to 79.
+Later in the evening one US soldier was killed in the vicinity of Sadr City.
+Two other US soldiers were also killed this day in fighting in other northern and northwestern parts of the capital.